Smarter practical implementation of digital technology to enhance active and healthy living

 THEME 3: Data for better lives – How do we become better at mastering all our data?

-Data is the new gold, but it brings with it new and unprecedented issues related to ethics and privacy.
+Data is the new gold, but it brings in new and unprecedented issues related to ethics and privacy.
 Home sensors, geolocalization, and trackers, for instance, provide us with useful knowledge on how to protect and improve the lives of seniors.
-Digital solutions are rapidly utilized by older adults themselves to measure health conditions, improve lifestyle and a provide a feeling of security and autonomy.
+Digital solutions are rapidly utilized by older adults themselves to measure health conditions, improve lifestyle and a feeling of security and autonomy.
 Moreover, it can give care and social professionals and companies new tools to develop new solutions and faster implementation.

 THEME 4: Overcoming market barriers in the Silver Economy – Can we create better conditions for SMEs?